-The witness host must be a standalone host, and must not be a member of any Virtual SAN-enabled vCenter cluster.
+The witness host must be a standalone host dedicated to the stretched cluster.
 It cannot be added to any other cluster or moved in inventory through vCenter Server.

 The witness host can be a physical host or an ESXi host running inside a VM.
 The VM witness host does not provide other types of functionality, such as storing or running VMs.
 Multiple witness hosts can run as VMs on a single physical server.
 For patching and basic networking and monitoring configuration, the VM witness host works in the same way as a typical ESXi host.
 You can manage it with vCenter Server, patch it and update it by using esxcli or vSphere Update Manager, and monitor it with standard tools that interact with ESXi hosts.

 You can use a witness virtual appliance as the witness host in a stretched cluster.
 The witness virtual appliance is an ESXi host in a VM, packaged as an OVF or OVA.
 The appliance is available in different options, based on the size of the deployment.

 Stretched clusters use fault domains to provide redundancy and failure protection across sites.
 Each site in a stretched cluster resides in a separate fault domain.